Home

 Then dad became the Fire Chief at HMCS Cornwallis and we moved there.
 This is where I started school and began making a few friends on my own.
 By then my siblings were getting tired of me hanging around all the time and wanted to hang out with their friends.

-My parents Ronald & Phyllis Atwell.
+Ronald & Phyllis Atwell.

 They were always my inspiration